spk-22/ReCloudify/README.md

 Remote File Access Management System :

-This C program implements a simple file management system that allows users to upload, list, rename, and delete files in a designated directory (`./uploads`).
+1. This C program implements a simple file management system that allows users to upload, list, rename, and delete files in a designated directory (`./uploads`).
 The system ensures thread-safe operations using mutex locks, making it suitable for concurrent use.
+2. A File Manager is also created to demonstrate the same operations with an interactive GUI.
+It is built using Python and Flask, The database is mainatined in json format.

 Features :
 - List Files: View all files stored in the `uploads` directory.